Reporting abuse and finding support

 Sharon, Rachael and Julie are based at the Diocesan offices at Clayton House, Walker Office Park, Blackburn, BB1 2QE, telephone 01254 503070.
 An excellent resource available on the Diocesan website is the Parish Toolkit which has guidance and templates for use in our Parish.

 Safeguarding in the Parish of Christ Church Thornton

-In the meantime, if you have any questions or concerns relating to Safeguarding at Christ Church Thornton, please contact the Vicar, Churchwardens or Parish Manager.
+The Parish Safeguarding Officer (PSO) at Christ Church is Mr David Taylor.
+Telephone: 07702 836938.
+If you have any questions or concerns relating to Safeguarding at Christ Church Thornton, please contact the Parish Safeguarding Officer, the Vicar, Churchwardens or Parish Manager.

 Or if it is inappropriate to speak to them, please contact Sharon Hassall, the Diocesan Safeguarding Adviser (telephone: 07711 485170 or email).

 In accordance with the Church of England Safeguarding Policy Christ Church Thornton is committed to:

 - Safely recruiting and supporting all those with any responsibility related to children, young people and vulnerable adults within the church.